MelnikovIgor0/EO-algorithmization-algorithm/README.md

     * a - 0
     * b - 1

+    If you are working with a programming language that has primitive types, then consider variables of these primitive types to be objects too.
+In the vast majority of cases, all objects of the same container should be considered one object.

 9) For each object from program in `main`, in `<objectWeight>` tag, add

     ```xml
     <objectWeight>X</objectWeight>
     ```

-    where X - maximum possible weight of this object.
+    where X - maximum possible weight of this object in bytes.

     For break down from 4, `input.xml` will be: